 Regular and prompt attendance is an important factor in a child's school success.
-Parents can help their child succeed by insuring their attendance except when illness or extreme family emergencies occur.
+Parents can help their child succeed by ensuring their attendance except when illness or extreme family emergencies occur.

-Emergency Closings:
+Emergency Closings

-When it becomes necessary to close school for the entire day due to inclement weather or another emergency, it will be announced on local radio stations, along with notification via Power Announcement/School Messenger feature
+When it becomes necessary to close school for the entire day due to inclement weather or another emergency, it will be announced on local radio stations, along with notification via School Messenger, AM, FM, and TV.

-AM FM TV

 WJTN - Jamestown 1240 WWSE- Jamestown 93.3 Channels 2, 4 & 7

 WKSN - Jamestown 1340 WHUG - Jamestown 101.4